 Inside: Resources for teaching the novel Tumba in Spanish class.
 Lesson plans for every chapter if the novel Tumba.
 FYI this is not where you would find Tumba by Mira Canion pdf.

-As a part of my Spanish 1 expansion Culture & Civilization class, we are reading Tumba by Mira Canion.
-It is now my third time teaching the novel, and it gets better each time.
 My first time with the book I posted each chapter with ideas.
-You can see them all with the label Tumba.
 I am including links to the original plans, along with what did this time.
-We have 60 minute classes and typically did 1 chapter with expansion activities per day.
+We have 60-minute classes and typically do 1 chapter with expansion activities per day.
 For more ideas, here are all posts with the label Day of the Dead.